SebastianChristoph/docker_example_flask_postgresql/README.md

-# docker_example_flask_postgresql
+# Run a simple flask app and a PostgreSQL in two seperate Docker containers

-An example how to use flask and a postgre SQL in two Docker Containers
+Start the containers with `docker-compose up --build`